What Is Umami, Exactly?

 Glutamate content: 94 mg of glutamate per 100 grams

 This Korean dish of salted and fermented cabbage and vegetables is another fantastic way to enjoy umami.
 Bonus: Because it’s high in digestive enzymes, it’s good for your gut.
 Kimchi is often included in the Banchan course—a collection of Korean side dishes—to stimulate the palette and encourage diners to create their own variations on the dishes they will enjoy.
 According to the Umami Information Center, Kimchi that’s made using napa cabbage yields the highest amount of glutamate.
+Next, find out what is burrata.

 - Ken Albala, food historian and scholar with University of the Pacific